 - Ankle sprain.

 Injury Prevention Strategies

 The aggressive and fluid nature of hockey leaves players vulnerable to an assortment of sudden injuries due to accidents on the ice.
-While these are difficult to prevent, other injuries may be reduced with proper conditioning, attention to correct technique, protective gear, etc. Strengthening and stretching programs will help reduce the incidence of strains, sprains, muscle tearing and a range of overuse injuries.
+While these are difficult to prevent, other injuries may be reduced with the following:

 - Always warm-up properly (including practice skating) prior to play.